joehahn/hivemind/README.md

 and the following shows the majority of game data that the hivemind will be trained on:
 ![](figs/lagged_yields.png)<br />

-Field yields are also influenced by the weather, which can be nominal, stormy, or hot, with yields being smaller or more negative when the weather is stormy or hot:
+Field yields are also influenced by the weather, which can be 'nominal', 'stormy', or 'hot', with yields being smaller or more negative when the weather is stormy or hot:
 ![](figs/weather.png)<br />